druidfi/spell/README.md

 Start the development environment, build development codebase and install empty site with minimal profile:

 ```
-$ make new
+make new
 ```

 Now your site can can be accessed from https://yoursite.docker.so

 ## Next steps

-Git has been init in the project but you need to specify your remote before you can push.
+Git has been init in the project, but you need to specify your remote before you can push.

 Also this README.md has been replaced with [this one](README.project.md).